Cloud-CV/EvalAI-ngx/.github/CONTRIBUTING.md

 ## Contributing guidelines

 Thank you for your interest in contributing to EvalAI!
-Here are a few pointers about how you can help.
+Here are a few pointers about how you can contribute.

 ### Setting things up

-To set up the development environment, follow the instructions in README.
+To set up the development environment, follow the instructions in [README](https://github.com/Cloud-CV/EvalAI-ngx/blob/master/README.md).

 ### Finding something to work on